AnshKetchum/memorysim/README.md

 Edit 8/19/2025 - Check out our paper on MemorySim that's on [arXiV](https://arxiv.org/abs/2508.12636)!

-**MemorySim** is an RTL-native, timing-accurate memory simulator designed for the Chisel/Chipyard ecosystem.
-It provides cycle-accurate profiling of memory subsystems, enabling hardware designers to evaluate bandwidth, latency, and power-performance trade-offs in next-generation AI accelerators.
+**MemorySim** is an RTL-native, high level memory simulator designed for the Chisel/Chipyard ecosystem.
+It strives to provide cycle-accurate profiling of memory subsystems, enabling hardware designers to evaluate bandwidth, latency, and power-performance trade-offs in next-generation AI accelerators.

 ## Features